AU$3,650 Per person twin share

 - Tour HighlightsAccommodation 6-night accommodationMeal Daily breakfastInclusion 3 wine tastings with lunch in Loire Valley (Days 2, 3 & 4)Inclusion Champagne tasting at Taittinger, Moët & Chandon & MummInclusion TGV transfer Saint Pierre des Corps train station - Champagne Ardenne train stationTour Tour of Loire Valley chateaux as per itinerary & Palace of Tau in Reims

 Visit the most celebrated chateaux of the Loire Valley region, drive along the picturesque Route du Champagne among vineyards and grand crus villages during this fascinating, 7-day tour.
-Visit to some of the regions’ most spectacular chateaux and vineyards.
 Enjoy tastings of exquisite champagnes at some of the world’s most famous Champagne houses.

 This tour departs every Sunday from May 5 to December 15, 2019.

 - Guided tour of Chateaux: Blois, Cheverny, Chambord, Chenonceau, Amboise, Clos Lucé, Azay-le-Rideau, Rivau and Villandry

 - Wine tastings in the Loire Valley region